-Dr. Schwartz is presently Associate Professor of Psychiatry and Associate Professor of Clinical and Social Sciences in Psychology at the University of Rochester.
-In 1981 he became Chief of the University Health Service-Mental Health Section at the University of Rochester, and was Director of its successor, University Counseling Center (formally Counseling & Mental Health Services), until 2001.
+Dr. Schwartz is presently Associate Professor of Psychiatry at the University of Rochester.
+In 1981 he became Chief of the University Health Service-Mental Health Section at the University of Rochester, and was Director of its successor, University Counseling Center (formerly Counseling & Mental Health Services), until 2001.
 He is presently Senior Staff Psychologist at the University Counseling Center.

 Dr. Schwartz was born in Brooklyn, New York and raised in a small town of 5000 people on Long Island.
 In 1957 he moved to New York City where he attended college, worked as a technical writer, then joined the faculty and later became chairman of the science department of a private secondary school.
 He received his Bachelor of Arts in Chemistry from Columbia University in 1961 and his Master of Arts in Educational Psychology from the Teachers College at Columbia in 1966.
 Rensselaer Polytechnic Institute awarded him a Master of Science in Natural Sciences in 1967.
 He left New York to go to Rochester in 1968 and completed his Doctor of Philosophy in Clinical Psychology at the University of Rochester in 1973.
 His predoctoral training included internship experiences at Veterans Administration facilities in Rochester, Manhattan, and Syracuse.